Gabriella Campadelli-Fiume: Herpes simplex virus research

+Campadelli-Fiume's research primarily focuses on the entry mechanisms of both Herpes simplex virus 1 (HSV-1) and Herpes simplex virus 2 (HSV-2).
+Her work on these Group I double-stranded DNA viruses has centered on how they interact with host cell receptors to initiate infection.

+Specifically, her laboratory investigated the roles of specific viral glycoproteins, such as gD, gB, and the gH/gL complex—which are highly conserved across the Alphaherpesvirinae subfamily and serve as the core machinery for viral entry and cell-to-cell fusion.

 Major discoveries

 Campadelli-Fiume's discovered that nectin is the host cell receptor for HSV.
 She also discovered the triggering activity of receptor- bound gD.
 In addition to these major discoveries, she identified the gF profusion domain, which provided the first evidence that retargeted HSVs exert anti-tumor activity.

 Additional contributions to virology

 Gabriella Campadelli-Fiume took part in a study showing that glycoproteins gD, gB, and gH/gL permit herpes virus to enter cells and were involved in fusion.
 Their research indicated that gD is not required for the interactions between the glycoproteins gB and gH/gL.
 Rather, their interactions are made possible due to the multiple sites carried by gB.
 The multiple sites of gB can be found in the pleckstrin-domain that carries the bipartite fusion loop, and interaction with gH/gL can take place successfully without gD.

 Influence

 Women have made significant progress towards equality within scientific fields of work.
 However, as efforts to increase women's participation in science fields, inequality exists.
 Furthermore, an underrepresented group of women remain in these fields.
 Campadelli-Fiume is an influential woman who continues to bridge the gender gap within the scientific community.
 Her achievements throughout her career have earned substantial amounts of attention and credible recognition globally.
 As the author of an overall encyclopedic of basic virology and clinical manifestations, Human Herpesviruses, her work has been included in the University of Pennsylvania’s 2007 Celebration of Women Writers.
-She has gained recent attention for applaudable women in science by the International Society of Antiviral Research (ISAR) that has featured her as a prominent woman scientist.
+She has gained recent attention for laudable women in science by the International Society of Antiviral Research (ISAR) that has featured her as a prominent woman scientist.
 The American Academy of Microbiology awarded recognition of her scientific achievement and her contributions to advanced microbiology.
 Campadelli’s profound research, leadership principles, scientific achievements, and passion for virology, continue to convey a powerful impression to those within the scientific community.
 Her influence as a female scientist plays an important role to increasing the status of women in research.